Monetization Audit: Mid-Core Gacha RPG

 Est. net margin improvement at 20% migration

-The experiment: show new and non-paying players a restricted view of the store: currency packs only, plus one featured bundle.
-Unlock the full bundle catalogue after a first purchase, or present it progressively if the player reaches day 5 without converting.
-Players who have already paid are self-selected as catalogue browsers; players who haven't are being asked to make their first decision, and fewer options increase the probability they make one.
+The test: show new players currency packs and one featured bundle.
+That's it.
+Unlock the full catalogue after their first purchase, or on day 5 if they still haven't converted.
+Players who've already paid are comfortable browsing.
+Players who haven't are making a first decision, and the fewer options in front of them, the more likely they actually make one.

 $99.99